GursimarJ/osticket-prereqs/README.md

 </p>
 <br />
 <p>
-Download the following: osTicket-Installation-Files.zip<br />
+Download the following: osTicket-Installation-Files.zip -> (https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD)<br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- It contains all the necessary files to install osTicket and some of its dependencies
 </p>